 Apple has mentioned that iHeartRadio is a supported CarPlay app since the re-branded feature was introduced earlier this year, but support was not yet available when we reviewed CarPlay in an aftermarket Pioneer display last month. iHeartRadio brings a wide variety of content to CarPlay with stations ranging from talk radio to sports to various music genres, and traditional AM/FM stations with online streams can be accessed through CarPlay using the new iHeartRadio app for iPhone.
+The app requires an account to access personalized custom and talk stations (you can sign up with email or Facebook, and over 1900 live stations are available without an account), but once you log in the CarPlay version of the app is unlocked and you can do almost anything available on the iPhone app through your CarPlay-compatible display in your car.

 If you’re familiar with iHeartRadio for iPhone and other platforms, then you’ll know what to expect from iHeartRadio with CarPlay.
 In my initial testing with the app, I quickly discovered some interesting content like audio from late night television shows including Conan and Jimmy Kimmel as well as morning TV shows broadcasts like Good Morning America.
 You also get access to a massive list of supported terrestrial radio stations streamed through your iPhone.